amy-e-stone/playwright-test-suite-portfolio/README.md

 # Playwright Test Suite for Full-Stack Web App

 This project is an end-to-end test suite built with [Playwright](https://playwright.dev) and TypeScript to test an example full-stack web application.
-It automates user workflows such as registration, login, CRUD operations, and form validation all within a single, maintainable framework.
+It automates user workflows such as registration, login, CRUD operations, and form validation within a single, maintainable test framework.

 Tests are structured using the Page Object Model, making them easy to read, expand, and maintain.
 The suite includes cross-browser coverage (Chromium, Firefox, and WebKit) and mimics real user behavior for reliable functional testing.